Workbooks: An Overview

 If you previously used Sigma worksheets or dashboards, you may be familiar with the process of creating multiple worksheets to source visualizations for a single dashboard.
 Workbooks alleviate this workflow by allowing you to build your analysis exactly where it is displayed to your report consumers.

-Workbook Modes: View, Explore, and Edit
+- Workbook modes overview: View, Explore, Edit

-Intro to Element Types
+- Intro to Element Types

-What's Possible with Sigma Workbooks (Webinar)
+- What's Possible with Sigma Workbooks (Webinar)

-Questions and Answers on Workbooks and Visualizations (Community)
+- Questions and Answers on Workbooks and Visualizations (Community)